17 Essential Financial Preparedness Tips

 13. Assign A Guardian

-If you are the parent of minor children, then your estate plan must name a guardian for your children.
-This important decision should not be left up to others.
+If you are the parent of minor children, your estate plan must name a guardian for your children.
+Do not leave this important decision up to others.

 14. Make An Advanced Healthcare Directive

-An advanced healthcare directive (also known as a living will, personal directive, advance directive, medical directive, or advance decision) is a legal document where you specify your healthcare wishes in the event you are no longer able to make them yourself.
+An advanced healthcare directive (also known as a living will, personal directive, advance directive, medical directive, or advance decision) specifies your healthcare wishes if you can no longer make them.

-Usually included in this is a power of attorney for healthcare.
-This is a document in which you designate someone else to make your healthcare decisions if you are unable.
+You may want a power of attorney for healthcare where you designate someone else to make your healthcare decisions if you are unable.

 How Can I Organize My Finances?